wearpants/instrument/doc/output.rst

 The ``dump_atexit`` flag will register a handler to write data when the interpreter finishes execution.
 Set to false to manage yourself.

->>> from instrument.numpy import TableMetric, PlotMetric
+>>> from instrument.output.numpy import TableMetric, PlotMetric
 >>> _ = instrument.iter(math_is_hard(5), metric=TableMetric.metric, name="bogomips")
 >>> list(_)
 [0, 1, 4, 9, 16]